 - Health Disparities & Cultural Competence

-The courses will be facilitated by Columbia University Medical Center faculty from all four health science schools.
-Scholars will work in small groups with their Teaching Assistants to discuss practical application of class work.
-Students will work on current health problem or issues using “real” case studies.
+These courses are facilitated by Columbia University Irving Medical Center faculty from all four health science schools.
+Scholars work in small groups with their Teaching Assistants to discuss practical application of class work.
+During small group sessions, scholars work on current health issues using “real” case studies.

-Field Trips: Scholars will have the opportunity to go on supervised field trips once a week to various communities throughout the New York City metropolitan area to observe public health interventions and programs in operation.
+Field Trips: Program scholars are hosted on weekly field trips to various communities throughout the New York City metropolitan area to observe public health interventions and programs in operation.
 Past field trips have included: